gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

-## Creating a test.
+## Creating a test

 Before we create the database repository class to access the data it's good practice to create test cases for the different methods that we will use.

-Click to open ``src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java`` to create the empty file and then **Copy to Editor** to copy the below code into the file:
+Create and open file `src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java` and copy the code below into it:

 ```java
 package com.redhat.coolstore.service;